globus/globus-automate-client/docs/source/using_the_cli.rst

 Using the CLI with Flows
 ------------------------

-As described in the section on :ref:`flows_concept`, a Flow combines Actions and other operations into a more complex operation.
+As described in the section on :ref:`Flows`, a Flow combines Actions and other operations into a more complex operation.
 When a Flow is invoked, it creates a ``Run`` and the ``Run``'s interface is very much like an Action's; it has ``run``, ``status``, ``cancel`` and ``release`` operations defined.
 Because